Brâncuși Week & an Infinite Column

 Visiting L’atelier Brancusi in Paris next to Centre Pompidou was another dream come true.
 There we can see a glimpse of his former studio and many famous pieces – a smaller version of “The Endless Column” or “The Infinity Column”, and Bird in space.

 Other of his works of art are Portrait of Mademoiselle Pogany, Sleeping Muse or The Kiss, his first major work.
+Since that first visit, I continued to look for Brâncuși in European museums in my trips.

 Collections hosted in many parts of world, including: